 OLED vs LED LCD – An in-depth guide to the rival technologies

 Then there's OLED (organic LED), which is used in high-end phones like the Samsung Galaxy S7 and high-end TVs like the Sony A1.
 That's a completely different technology.
 Some people say OLED is the future, but is it really that much better than a good LED LCD display?
 We’re going to look into how these display techs differ, what they’re good for, and how they work.

 Video: Trusted Explains...
 All you need to know about TVs

-In a nutshell, how are they different?
+How are they different?

-To distil the differences between these technologies into the most concise little nugget, LED LCD displays use a backlight to illuminate their pixels while OLED’s pixels actually produce their own light.
+In a nutshell: LED LCD displays use a backlight to illuminate their pixels, while OLED’s pixels actually produce their own light.

-You might hear OLED’s pixels called ‘emissive’.

-What this means is that the brightness of an OLED display can be controlled pixel-by-pixel.
-This sort of control just isn’t possible with an LED LCD.
+You might hear OLED’s pixels called ‘emissive’, while LED LCD tech is 'transmissive'.
+The brightness of an OLED display can be controlled on a pixel-by-pixel basis.
+This sort of dexterity just isn’t possible with an LED LCD.

 Sony's demo of LCD vs OLED contrast

 The best LED LCD TVs are called direct LED displays.
 Here, the LEDs sit right behind the LCD panel rather than to the side of it, giving a screen greater control over how bright certain areas of a screen are.
 You’ll find this tech in some higher-end TVs.
 However, its effectiveness varies.

 Panasonic's TX-65DX900 uses 'honeycomb' backlight tech which helps LCD compete with OLED's contrast capabilities